SGCNZ University of Otago Sheilah Winn Shakespeare Festival

 SGCNZ National UOSWSF 2016

 What a Festival it was!
-We were excited to present the SGCNZ National University of Otago Sheilah Winn Shakespeare Festival 2016 at the Michael Fowler Centre, St James Theatre and Parliament this year!
+We were excited to present the SGCNZ National University of Otago Sheilah Winn Shakespeare Festival 2016 at the Michael Fowler Centre, St James Theatre and Parliament.

 Not only did we have Diana Devlin assess at the 2016 Festival, but she also gave a talk at Parliament on Monday after the Assessors’ feedback session.